sg893052/sonic-buildimage/devops/tam/tam-tail-stamping-hld.md

 4. Header length fields or checksum fields(e.g UDP checksum) will not be updated upon insertion of the timestamp.
 5. IEEE 802.3 frames(e.g SNAP LLC) are not supported.
 6. No switches across the timestamping path should do pad stripping or otherwise adjust frame content based on the IP header payload/total length fields for Ethernet II frames.
-7. Platforms using the HiGig2 extension header cannot coexist with packet timestamping.
+7. Packets/Features using the HiGig2 extension header cannot coexist with packet timestamping.